 Take a walk in the past

 You can cycle to the castle ruin along Route 33 between Hillerød and Gilleleje.
-If arriving by car, there is a small carpark by Bygaden just outside the town of Søborg – a great destination for a picnic with family and friends.
+If arriving by car, there is a small car park by Bygaden just outside the town of Søborg – an excellent destination for a picnic with family and friends.
 There are picnic tables and benches, BBQs and plenty of grass and boulders to sit on.